asiapay-lib/asiapay-Ecshop/README.md

 Use PayDollar/SaimPay/PesoPays plugin for ECshop to offer ALL payments option.

 ## Integration
-The plugin integrates integrate ECshop with PayDollar/SaimPay/PesoPay payment gateway with All payment method.
+The plugin integrates ECshop with PayDollar/SaimPay/PesoPay payment gateway with All payment method.

 ## Requirements
 This plugin supports ECshop version 2.7.3.